 +2 Elite troops

-Units reacting to a charge upon themselves may attempt to hold fire and deliver a devastating volley at point-blank range.
+Units with Stand Ready or Fire orders that are reacting to a charge upon themselves may attempt to hold fire and deliver a devastating volley at point-blank range.
 A score of eight or higher is needed to pass, roll 2d6 and modify as follows:

 +2 Elite troops